Latest News and Events

 Stuart said: “Josh is doing really well.
 It's very early days but he's showing strong signs.
 He can't wait to start on the management programme.”

-Christmas comes to Sherford as community celebrates switch-on
+Christmas comes to Sherford as community celebrates festive light switch-on

 Sherford from above - November 2018